NWA World Light Heavyweight Championship

 The NWA World Light Heavyweight Championship was a professional wrestling championship sanctioned by the National Wrestling Alliance (NWA).
 For the majority of its existence the title was promoted by Mexican promotion Consejo Mundial de Lucha Libre (CMLL), where it was known in Spanish as the Campeonato Mundial Semi Completo de NWA.
 It began as an official National Wrestling Alliance (NWA) title and was given to the NWA's Mexican affiliate, Empresa Mexicana de Lucha Libre (EMLL, later CMLL), to control.
 The title was also promoted in NWA Hollywood Wrestling until Hollywood Wrestling's closure in 1982.
 The title remained under the control of EMLL even after EMLL pulled out of the NWA and changed its name to Consejo Mundial de Lucha Libre.
-Due to its history, it was considered the one of the most important titles in EMLL/CMLL.
+Due to its history, it was considered one of the most important titles in EMLL/CMLL.
 As it was a professional wrestling championship, it was not won legitimately; it was instead won via a scripted ending to a match or awarded to a wrestler because of a storyline.
 The official definition of the light heavyweight weight class in Mexico is between 92 kg and 97 kg, but this was not always strictly enforced.

 The first champion was Gypsy Joe, who won the title on November 6, 1952.
-In 1957 the NWA stripped Frank Stojack of the title for lack of NWA-mandated title defenses, but Stojack kept the physical belt and defended the title for over a year until the NWA regained possession of the actual Championship belt.
+In 1957 the NWA stripped Frank Stojack of the title for lack of NWA-mandated title defenses, but Stojack kept the physical belt and defended the title for over a year.
 After Stojack was stripped of the title, the NWA executive board decided to give Salvador Lutteroth and Empresa Mexicana de Lucha Libre control of the championship in 1958.
 The first champion under Lutteroth's authority was Dory Dixon, who had worked for EMLL for many years.
 During the late 1970s and early 1980s the title was also defended in the Los Angeles area; after the 1980s, the title was only defended in Mexico.